jacksonrayhamilton/modern.el/README.md

 weird and hard thing to do, but it isn't, and you will find it is much more convenient to have 2-3 <kbd>Ctrl</kbd> keys than to have a key exclusively for shouting at people on the Internet.
 On many keyboards <kbd>Caps Lock</kbd> is also relatively large, making it easier to press.
-See [here](MovingTheCtrlKey) for instructions.
+See [here][MovingTheCtrlKey] for instructions.

 [MovingTheCtrlKey]: http://emacswiki.org/emacs/MovingTheCtrlKey